Multilateral Obligation Set-off

 In economies where trade is more localised (corresponding to denser obligation networks, and hence more loops), even greater amounts can be cleared.
 In addition to the near-25% figure noted above for the Sardex network, initial studies indicate that upwards of 70% could be cleared within Grassroots Economics’ Sarafu trading system in Kenya.

 Because of the power-law structure associated with trading networks, the distribution of outcomes from multilateral obligation set-off is highly unequal (with the largest and best-connected firms clearing the most debt, and many less central participants seeing marginal benefit).
 Although clearing algorithms can be optimised for more even outcomes, without a source of liquidity to settle obligations the scope for active governance of outcomes is limited.
-They are therefore best used in combination with other, complementary collaborative finance tools such as mutual credit.
+They are therefore best used in combination with other, complementary collaborative finance tools such as liquidity injection and mutual credit.

 Further reading